 Everything currently resides with me here in Sweden 🇸🇪, but I ship worldwide.

-Soon to be listed, be quick! 🚀 I haven’t come around to photographing these yet.
+I haven’t come around to photographing these yet.
 Reach out if you’re interested, and I will snap some pictures for you.

 Today we took a short stroll to Västra torget – Jönköping’s market square.
 Every Saturday, it’s crammed with stalls, goods, and people.
 Lots of people.
 Flowers, berries, and mushrooms ended up in our bag.